 Most jurisdictions require a direct change in ownership to be reported to them within a certain time period (which is often 15-60 days depending on the jurisdiction).
 This rule of thumb applies to transfers between franchisees, stores going corporate, sales, mergers, and acquisitions.
 Higher level corporate changes (for example, a company's parent company being sold) are not required to be updated, with the exception of some regulated licenses, such as pharmaceutical licensing.

-Is Business Licenses, LLC a government entity?
+Is Business Licenses by Avalara a government entity?

 No. We are a private company that assists both small business owners and large corporations find, obtain, and maintain their business licenses, permits, and tax registrations.

 Does Business Licenses by Avalara issue business licenses and permits?

 Absolutely not.
 Only a licensing authority (i.e., the government) can directly issue valid business licenses.
 Any private company or 3rd-party organization that claims to have this authority is lying.

 Does Business Licenses by Avalara work with every municipality in the U.S.?

 Yes.
 We cover every federal, state, county, and municipal government throughout the U.S. with all of our products and services.

 Does Business Licenses by Avalara cover every business license and permit in the U.S.?

 Yes, we cover any and all business licenses, permits, and tax registrations and everything that could possibly fall under that classification in the entire country.
 We generally do not cover professional licenses issued on the person rather than the company, but do so upon requests from companies.